 Transcripts will be evaluated after one successful semester of graduate enrollment at NCU.
 A transcript evaluator located in the Registrar's Office, in conjunction with the School of Graduate Studies, will evaluate transcripts and communicate the results to accepted students within 14 business days.
 Questions regarding transcript evaluation should be directed to the Registrar's Office at 612.343.4409.
 Upon completion of courses, official transcripts should be sent to:

-North Central University Attn: Registrar's Office 910 Elliot Avenue Minneapolis, MN 55404 international transcript, along with a certified English translation, if the original transcript is not in English, to the Registrar's office at NCU.
+North Central University Attn: Registrar's Office 910 Elliot Avenue Minneapolis, MN 55404

 International Transfer Credit Evaluation